Book throws for 5 TDs as No. 7 Notre Dame routs New Mexico

 THE TAKEAWAY

 New Mexico: The Lobos struggled offensively in the first half, gaining just 80 yards on 35 plays in their seven possessions before going 75 yards on five plays, three of them rushes, the last being Carroll’s 47-yard TD run.
-Starting quarterback Sheriron Jones, who was 4-of-15 passing for 19 yards with three interceptions in the first half, was replaced by sophomore Tekava Tuioti at the start of the second half.
+Starting quarterback Sheriron Jones, who was 4-of-15 passing for 19 yards with three interceptions in the first half, was replaced by sophomore Tevaka Tuioti at the start of the second half.

+Tuioti completed 6-of-13 passes for 132 yards before being relieved by freshman Trae Hall late.
+Tuitele wasn’t going to say if Tuioti’s performance was enough to get him the starting nod next week against New Mexico State.

 Notre Dame: The Irish were outgained 136-54 on the ground in the first half.
 Book threw for 251 yards and three touchdowns as offensive coordinator Chip Long had the Irish senior throwing from the start to build his confidence for next Saturday night’s rumble between the hedges in Athens.